 \subsection{Uncorrelated or Correlated NBC?}

 For 2D reconstructions \textit{in silico}, C-NBC performed better than U-NBC in terms of WSV (Fig. \ref{fig: correlated WSV 2d simulated}), this can be observed for the lower SNR cases (Fig. \ref{fig: correlated 2D simulated example}) where C-NBC reconstructs a more distinct, higher fidelity perturbation, particularly for the two deepest perturbations.
-For 3D reconstructions \textit{in silico}, C-NBC and U-NBC performed similarly for the two most superficial perturbations which is clear in the image reconstructions (Fig. \ref{fig: 3D simulated examples}) as well as the WSV error (Fig. \ref{fig: correlated WSV 3d simulated}).
-For the deeper two perturbations, the WSV error shows that U-NBC is superior to C-NBC (Fig. \ref{fig: correlated WSV 3d simulated}).
-However, the reconstructions for these two perturbations are of low quality in all cases and whilst there is some correspondence between the target image and reconstructions, this would likely be deemed a failed reconstruction in practice.
-For this reason, these perturbations do not serve as a good comparison between C-NBC and U-NBC, meaning it is unclear from these images which is superior in practice.
+For 3D reconstructions \textit{in silico}, C-NBC and U-NBC performed similarly for the two most superficial perturbations which is clear from the image reconstructions (Fig. \ref{fig: 3D simulated examples}) as well as the WSV error (Fig. \ref{fig: correlated WSV 3d simulated}).
+For the deeper two perturbations, the WSV error showed that U-NBC was superior to C-NBC (Fig. \ref{fig: correlated WSV 3d simulated}).
+However, the reconstructions for these two perturbations were of low quality in all cases.
+Whilst there is some correspondence between the target image and reconstructions, this would likely be deemed a failed reconstruction in practice.
+For this reason, these perturbations do not serve as a good comparison between C-NBC and U-NBC, meaning it is unclear from these images which was superior in practice.

 For 2D and 3D experimental image reconstructions, it is immediately clear that U-NBC is superior.
-C-NBC does not reconstruct images which accurately correspond to the target image in any case.
-An analysis of the measured noise showed that, for many channels, the measured noise distribution did not have a Gaussian distribution which explains the failure of the C-NBC since a Gaussian noise distribution is a prerequisite of NBC.
+C-NBC did not reconstruct images which accurately corresponded to the target image in any case.
+An analysis of the measured noise showed that, for many channels, the measured noise distribution was non-Gaussian, which explains the failure of the C-NBC since a Gaussian noise distribution is a prerequisite of NBC.

 To summarise, C-NBC is likely preferable to U-NBC if all of the measurement noise is normally distributed.
-However, in practice, it is likely that some non-Gaussian noise will be measured in which case, U-NBC reconstructs images of superior quality.
+However, in practice, some non-Gaussian noise will likely be measured.
+In this case, U-NBC reconstructs images of superior quality.
 It is therefore recommended that U-NBC be used.